draveness/DKNightVersion/README.md

 #### Post Notification

-Every time the current theme version changes, `DKNightVersionManager` will post a `DKNightVersionThemeChangingNotification`.
-If you wanna to do some customization, you can observe this notification and react with proper actions.
+Every time the current theme version changes, `DKNightVersionManager` would post a `DKNightVersionThemeChangingNotification`.
+If you want to do some customisation, you can observe this notification and react with proper actions.

 ### DKColorPicker